 For inverter split AC,

-A 1 star split AC with ISEER rating of 4.5 has a power consumption of around 0.62 units.
+A 1-star split AC with an ISEER rating of 4.5 has a power consumption of around 0.62 units.
 The highest ISEER rating of 6.1 was awarded to a Hitachi model and it consumes just about .45 units per hour.

-A 1.5 ton split AC with ISEER rating of 4.5 has a power consumption of around 0.89 units, The highest ISEER of 5.75 was awarded to a Panasonic model that consumes just 0.68 units per hour.
+A 1.5-ton split AC with an ISEER rating of 4.5 has a power consumption of around 0.89 units, The highest ISEER of 5.75 was awarded to a Panasonic model that consumes just 0.68 units per hour.

 For this comparison, we are gathering the prices from Amazon.
 The prices mentioned below are accurate at the time of publishing and may vary from time to time.

-A 1.5 ton split AC with 3-star rating ranges from Rs.
+A 1.5-ton split AC with 3-star rating ranges from Rs.
 30 to 38K.
-The same tonnage with 5-star rating typically costs anywhere from Rs.
+The same tonnage with a 5-star rating typically costs anywhere from Rs.
 35-45K or even more.

 For comparing the price difference of a 3 and 5 star AC and the long term running cost, we are comparing models from LG, a premium brand and AmazonBasics, a budget-friendly option.